 Dr. Joan Buccigrossi is an organizational development professional with significant experience and expertise in culture change, talent management and diversity and inclusion.
-She has a reputation for developing strategic plans in partnership with senior business leaders and managers to meet organizational goals.
+She has a reputation for developing strategic plans that meet organizational goals.
 Joan is a highly creative and collaborative partner expert at building relationships and delivering value.
-Throughout her career, Joan has gained international experience working in-house with companies such as Rockwell Automation and Kellogg’s, as well as consulting to Whirlpool, GE and others.
+Throughout her career, Joan has gained international experience working in-house with companies such as Rockwell Automation and Kellogg’s, as well as consulting with Whirlpool, GE.

-Joan received her doctorate in Organizational Systems and Development from Fielding Graduate University, Santa Barbara, California, with a focus on intercultural competencies and working across differences.
-She holds a master’s degree in Human Development from Fielding and a bachelor’s degree in education and English for The College of St. Rose in Albany, New York.
+Joan received her doctorate in Organizational Systems & Development from Fielding Graduate Univ.
+Santa Barbara, CA with a focus on intercultural competencies and working across differences.
+She holds a MA in Human Development from Fielding and a BA in Education and English for The College of St. Rose in Albany, NY.

 Cliff has been consulting with a broad range of organizations in multiple sectors for over 25 years.
 He specializes in diversity, equity and inclusion; leadership development; team development and team building; supervision; conflict resolution; group facilitation and nonprofit board development.
 He has worked with hundreds of organizations and thousands of people in building strong effective organizations.
 He has a long connection with the Nonprofit Association of Oregon and is co-founder and key consultant of their diversity, equity and inclusion capacity building program.
 He holds a bachelor’s degree in Community Services and Public Affairs from the University of Oregon with a focus in community education and social psychology.
 Cliff is a recipient of Nordstroms Diversity Award.